 Figure 1: Rosette surface and flowers number without and with competitors in the four species.

-Each grey line corresponds to one accession (average over the four blocks) and the black lines join the leas-square mean estimates (with confidence intervals).
+Each grey line corresponds to one accession (average over the four blocks) and the black lines join the least-square mean estimates (with confidence intervals).
 Ic: competition index.
 Ic with different letters corresponds to significant treatment x species interactions (see Tables S3 to S5).

 Figure 2: Rosette surface and flowers number without and with competitors for the four geographic area of Capsella bursa-pastoris.